nice-digital/NICE-model-repo/README.md

 R was ideal for this model due to its ability to handle the extensive computations required.
 With 744 potential treatment sequences across various populations, the model efficiently executed block-diagonal sparse matrix multiplications for sequencing calculations.
 This would be infeasible to implement efficiently in Excel.

-Unfortunately, we were not able to add a graphical user-interface in the timeframes available for the model build; instead, we built the front-end in Excel allowing the stakeholders a familiar and flexible means to interact with it.
+Unfortunately, we were not able to add a graphical user-interface in the time frames available for the model build; instead, we built the front-end in Excel allowing the stakeholders a familiar and flexible means to interact with it.

 No data is contained in the code.
 All input data is contained in the data folder, dummy data is provided where the data used in the appraisal was marked as confidential.
 The model extracts all inputs directly from Excel, separating all sensitive data and inputs from the code.
 Consequently, no confidential information is contained in the code.